Interval Estimation for Binomial Proportions Under Differential Privacy: Introduction

 \section{Introduction}

 This document includes supplementary material for the main text.
-In Section \ref{appendix:wilson_out_of_bound}, we show that the plug-in Wilson interval is likely to produce limits that lie outside $[0,1]$.
+In Section \ref{appendix:wilson_out_of_bound}, we show that the Wilson-DP interval is likely to produce limits that lie outside $[0,1]$.
 In Section \ref{sec:tables}, we provide tabular summaries of the simulation results described in the main text.